DyCo-AI/density_feedback_control/README.md

 ---

-## Extensions to Dynamic Environments
+## Extensions

-In this example, the density-based controller is able to account for time-varying obstacles (gray) and track a time-varying target (green).
+**Dynamic Environments**: In this example, the density-based controller is able to account for time-varying obstacles (gray) and track a time-varying target (green).
 Even though the target passes through the unsafe sets, the density-based controller always finds a safe trajectory

 Scenario 1:
 <div align="center">